MLeidel/GptGUI/README.md

 ## gptgui.ini file

 __gptgui.ini__ is a plain text file.
-Two things can be set in the gptgui.ini file
+Three things can be set in the gptgui.ini file
 - Theme
 - Path and filename for the query-save file
+- Your GPTKEY value (coming soon)

 example:
 __theme=superhero__